3 out of 3 people found this review helpfulwrite a review of this game

 SummarySuspense and adventuring in a concise form

-Yes, I know you die too much in this game, but that same dying brings so much suspense that I don't think the game would be better without it.
-In fact, the dying is the whole point of the game, which is about surviving.
-And what could have suited the game's plot better than the constant danger of getting killed?
+Yes, you die too much in this game, but this creates tension that contributes to the realism of being unwelcome in a strange, alien world.
+In fact, dying is the whole point of the game, which is about surviving.
+And what could have suited the game's plot and setting better than the constant mortal risk?
 The whole story of the game deals with Roger's attempts to escape from Vohaul and his henchmen.
-He is in an unknown, possibly dangerous world, where death lures at every corner.
-I found it fascinating how the game always required you to be careful.
-It made the whole "stranded on an unknown planet" business very realistic, and I was totally immersed into the game's world.
-It is a very old game (over 16 years old now, if I'm not mistaken), which has very old and outdated graphics, but this small 16-color world was more immersive than many real-time 3D environments I know.
+He is in an unknown, possibly dangerous world, where death lurks at every corner.
+I find it fascinating how the game always requires you to be careful, using this to immerse you into its world.

-The BadThe bad things are obvious.
-You die too much, and almost the entire gameplay is based on dying.
-The most annoying thing, however, is not the dying itself, but the messages you receive.
-Many of them are amusing, but almost all of them try to insult the player.
-When you die, you usually receive messages like: "You are beaten again to a bloody pulp.
+You also die a bit too much here, and much of the gameplay is based on dying.
+When you perish, you usually receive messages such as: "You are beaten again to a bloody pulp.
 Will you never learn?
 Come on, other people are looking at you and seeing what a bad player you are".
-I know it was supposed to be funny, and it really was the first couple of times, but since you die so many times in this game, and receive similar messages every time you do that, it quickly got on my nerves.
+I know it was supposed to be funny, and it really was the first couple of times, but since you die so many times in this game and receive similar messages every time you do that, it can get on your nerves.